LeanerCloud/AutoSpotting/START.md

     * [Uninstall via cloudformation](#uninstall-via-cloudformation)
     * [Uninstall via terraform](#uninstall-via-terraform)

 ## Binary License Notice ##

-All pre-build binaries mentioned in this page are distributed under a proprietary [license](BINARY_LICENSE), and can only be used legally for up to 14 days, for evaluation purposes.
+All pre-build binaries mentioned in this page are distributed under a proprietary [license](BINARY_LICENSE), and can only be used for evaluation purposes as long as the generated savings are less than $1000 monthly.

-Project patrons and code contributors can get a long term license.
+Project patrons and code contributors can get access to stable builds, which have been thoroughly tested and come with enterprise-grade support.

-[Here](https://www.patreon.com/cristim) you can also become a patron and see what other benefits this can bring you.
+If you don't agree with the terms of this license nor you want to become a patron, you can still build it from source code yourself but you'll get very limited community support if you do so.

-If you don't agree with the terms of this license nor you want to become a patron, you can still build it from source code yourself but you'll get very limited support if you do so.
+See https://autospotting.org for more details.

 ## Requirements ##